cipher0x30/spfcheck/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is free to distribute, modify and use with the condition that credit is provided to the creator [cipher0x30](https://github.com/cipher0x30) and is not for commercial use.